Sidebar

 is_monitoring()

-Returns `true` while asynchronous monitoring is active.
+Returns true while asynchronous monitoring is active.

 last_error()

-Returns the last serial error message, or an empty string when no error is stored.
+Returns an empty string when no error is stored.

 if (!port.open('COM1'))